 Ready to start your career as an Airline Pilot?
 Give us a call or fill out our contact form and we’ll help you decide if our Zero Time to Airline program is right for you.

-What Tests Do you Have to Pass to Get your Private Pilot Certificate?
+What Tests Do you Have to Pass to Get your Pilot License?

 In total, you must pass three FAA exams to get your private pilot license, though two of those are combined into one event.

 The first exam you must pass is commonly called the written exam, but the FAA regulations refer to it as the “aeronautical knowledge exam.”
 This is where all your ground school knowledge and classes pay off.
 You must get 70 percent or more of the questions correct.
 The test is a multiple-choice exam with 60 questions, and you are given 150 minutes to take the test.

 The written exam is given at FAA-designated proctored testing centers.
 You can find them listed on the FAA’s website.
 You’ll also find sample exams and information about the tests there.
 Taking the time to effectively prepare for your written exams is key to passing on the first attempt.